ccoenraets/salesforce1-app-tutorial/create-expenses-tab.md

 A Salesforce App is a group of Tabs that makes it easy for users to access a set of related features in the full Salesforce.com browser app.

-> The concept of App as a way to organize Tabs is not used in the Salesforce1 mobile app.
+> The concept of App as a way to organize Tabs is not used in the Salesforce1 Mobile App.

 1. In **Setup** mode, select **Build** > **Create** > **Apps**